 PROGRESO.PL Sp. z o.o is a Polish limited liability company (Sp. z o.o.) registered in the RIPE NCC database as the holder of autonomous system number AS210379.
 The company’s public presence is confined to that registry record.
 There is no evidence it operates any network infrastructure, announces prefixes, or provides commercial services.
 Its infrastructure role is entirely latent.

 Public registry sources show that AS210379 was allocated by RIPE NCC but carries no associated IP prefixes and has never been announced in the Border Gateway Protocol.
-RIPEstat and the RADb both confirm an absence of routing activity and route-object creation.
+RIPEstat and the RADb both confirm an absence of routing activity and route-entity creation.
 No PeeringDB entry or corporate website for PROGRESO.PL Sp. z o.o could be located.

 The company matters because a dormant ASN represents a potential origination point for internet traffic.
 If AS210379 were to become active, it could introduce routing dependencies for peers and downstream networks, influencing traffic flows in Poland and Eastern Europe.
 At present, it exerts zero operational influence.

 The sole control surface is the RDAP/WHOIS record for AS210379, where PROGRESO.PL Sp. z o.o appears as both administrative and technical contact.
-No additional assets—such as route objects, network prefixes, or PeeringDB profiles—have been found linking the company to operational infrastructure.
+No additional assets—such as route entities, network prefixes, or PeeringDB profiles—have been found linking the company to operational infrastructure.

 Significant evidence gaps remain.
 Independent corporate registration, for example in the Polish National Court Register, has not been verified.
 No official website or published contact points exist beyond the RIPE registry handles.
 The domain progreso.pl does not resolve to a company homepage.